When it comes to insurance, you may believe that, as long as you are paying your premiums, you shouldn’t ever hesitate to file a claim.

 There is no one answer to the question of how much your wallet may be dinged by making a claim, or how many claims it would take for your policy to be canceled.
 Factors affecting these outcomes include the type of claim you make and where you live, Adams notes.
 And, of course, policies themselves will differ depending on which insurer you use.

 How much could your premium rise?

-On average, U.S. households making a single homeowners insurance claim could expect their premiums to rise by 9%, a 2014 study by Insurance Quotes found.
-If you lived in Wyoming, however, you could see a 32% increase, while policyholders in Texas would experience no premium hike (state law prohibits insurers from raising premiums after a first-time claim).
+On average, U.S. households making a single homeowners insurance claim could expect their premiums to rise by 9 percent, a 2014 study by Insurance Quotes found.
+If you lived in Wyoming, however, you could see a 32 percent increase, while policyholders in Texas would experience no premium hike (state law prohibits insurers from raising premiums after a first-time claim).

 Rates can vary widely on a year-to-year basis; for example, if an area has been recently hit by severe weather, premium rates overall may change to make up for increased costs.

 The type of claim made can also make a big difference in the amount your premium is boosted.